 Review and where to download: Deluge

-BitTorrent offers support for torrents, magnet links, as well as torrent search engine files.
+BitTorrent offers support for torrents, magnet links and torrent search engine files.
 If you've used uTorrent, you know what to expect; this software is largely identical, but there's the added bonus of being able to create torrents.

 Review and where to download: BitTorrent